lakshmi753/Learning_React/README.md

 Instructor : Jonas Schmedtmann (Web developer, designer and teacher)

-In all these projects only logical part/ javascript part is implemented, rest of the application is taken prebuild from the above mentioned source.
+In all these projects only logical part/ javascript and react part is implemented, rest of the application is taken prebuild from the above mentioned source.